On the mass distribution of the LIGO-Virgo-KAGRA events

 In this paper, we present a way of analyzing the LIGO-Virgo-KAGRA observations in terms of the mass and mass ratio spectra of BH binaries that it has detected.
 Taking each of the detected merger events of BBHs with a SNR$>8$, we construct $M_{1}$ and $q$ distributions as we have described in Section~\ref{sec:method}.
 We then study how these distributions can be explained by different populations of black holes.

 We simulate a population of stellar-origin BHs.
-These BHs have a mass distribution that parametrically resembles the mass-distribution of stars at their zero age as we describe in Section~\ref{sec:Simulated_BBHs}.
+These BHs if they are dominated by first-generation BHs will have a mass distribution that \textit{only approximately} will resemble the mass-distribution of stars at their zero age (we describe that in Section~\ref{sec:Simulated_BBHs}).
 We test a wide range of assumptions on those BHs' mass spectra.
 In each case we simulate a population of BBHs following specific $M_{1}$-, $q$- and $z$-distributions and evaluate how many of these binaries would be detected by the LVK collaboration, using the reported LIGO noise curves for the Livingston and Hanford observatories.
 We also allow for a second component of BBHs, where their mass spectrum would be approximated by a Gaussian distribution.
 Such a population could stem either from PBHs with a narrow mass-spectrum centred at the stellar mass range or from massive BHs that themselves are the product of earlier generation of BBH mergers.